History of the graphical user interface: GUIs built on the X Window System

+In 1995 the ViewTouch Point of Sale hospitality application was created by using xlib, the X Window System's low-level protocol client library for its graphical user interface.
+ViewTouch demonstrates the value of the X Window System in the realm of embedded vertical market applications, reaching beyond merely the use of 'X' to build general purpose desktop environments and gui toolkits.

 In the late 1990s, there was significant growth in the Unix world, especially among the free software community.
 New graphical desktop movements grew up around Linux and similar operating systems, based on the X Window System.
 A new emphasis on providing an integrated and uniform interface to the user brought about new desktop environments, such as KDE Plasma 5, GNOME and Xfce which have supplanted CDE in popularity on both Unix and Unix-like operating systems.
 The Xfce, KDE and GNOME look and feel each tend to undergo more rapid change and less codification than the earlier OPEN LOOK and Motif environments.

 Amiga

 Later releases added improvements over the original Workbench, like support for high-color Workbench screens, context menus, and embossed 2D icons with pseudo-3D aspect.
 Some Amiga users preferred alternative interfaces to standard Workbench, such as Directory Opus Magellan.

 The use of improved, third-party GUI engines became common amongst users who preferred more attractive interfaces – such as Magic User Interface (MUI), and ReAction.
 These object-oriented graphic engines driven by user interface classes and methods were then standardized into the Amiga environment and changed Amiga Workbench to a complete and modern guided interface, with new standard gadgets, animated buttons, true 24-bit-color icons, increased use of wallpapers for screens and windows, alpha channel, transparencies and shadows as any modern GUI provides.

 Modern derivatives of Workbench are Ambient for MorphOS, Scalos, Workbench for AmigaOS 4 and Wanderer for AROS.